 In London I went to the Cheshire Cheese because Charles Dickens ate there.
 In Havana I went to the Bodeguita del Medio because Hemingway drank mojitos there.
 In Paris I went to le Cave Auge because Proust shopped there.
-Except for le Cave Auge (I recommend you check out their huge selection of brandy), there is little else noteworthy, so, in New York?
+Except for le Cave Auge (I recommend you check out their huge selection of brandy — it’s in the 8e), there is little else noteworthy, so, in New York?
 74th and Central Park West because poor old Henry Bliss died there.
 No other reason.
 Mr Bliss was the first ever pedestrian traffic fatality involving a motor vehicle.
 Henry, hit by a hack — an electrically driven hack at that.

 He had just stepped off a street car.